interstar/golden-pond/README.md

 Here's a brief example of making a multi-track MIDI file from a chord progression.
 Note you'll need the Python [pretty_midi](https://craffel.github.io/pretty-midi/) library.
 See [the tutorial](https://gilbertlisterresearch.com/goldenpond.html) for details of both the chord language for defining the progression (or sequence), and the rhythm language that use used for each of the lines here.

 ```
+## You'll need pretty_midi, setuptools and goldenpond installed to run this

 import sys
 import os
 from goldenpond import (